Frequently asked questions

-For this project the scope in terms of languages must be English and the procurers official language (Italian, Polish, Spanish, Catalan).
+For this project the scope in terms of languages must be English and the procurers official language (Italian, German, Spanish, Catalan).
 See Q25.

 The proposed solutions must be interoperable with the procurers’ EHR / PHR (see draft use case UC6.1).
 The detailed requirements and information of procurers existing systems will be described in the tender documents.
 Of course, it is expected that the solutions meet international interoperability standards.

 Q49, Is it required/preferable that companies from more than one of the 3 European countries directly involved in eCARE be part of any proposing groupings?

 There is not any requirement regarding the composition of the consortium of suppliers (if they decide to apply in group).
 However, regardless of their country of origin, suppliers must be able to provide the solution in the languages of the procurers (Italian, German, Spanish, Catalan) and English (see Q25).
 Besides, if selected, suppliers will have to conduct the pilots in the procurers’ organisations, where end-users are not able to speak English.

 Q50.
 Did the list of companies interested in creating partnerships / consortia derive from joining this webinar or is it necessary to register in another way?

 Q51.
 In fact, I meant precisely for the final phase of Real World Evidence for the Research and Demonstration of the results of the project.
 So in the third phase will it be possible to work together also in third-party structures or in any case in shared laboratories?

 Proposers must include, consider and budget in their proposal all the needs and facilities they need.
 Procurers cannot guarantee that any third party laboratory or facilities will be made available.